rossnelson/nivo/README.md

     - slider

-if the variable `slider` is set, `show_slider?` will render the slideshow partial and include the stylesheets and javascripts required by Nivo Slider.
+if the variable `slider` is set, `show_slider` will render the slideshow partial and include the stylesheets and javascripts required by Nivo Slider.

 #####To add slides